 My research group studies complex molecular systems by using ultrafast multi-dimensional infrared and non-linear UV/Vis methods.
-The properties of systems, such as water in nanoscopic environments, room temperature ionic liquids, heterogeneous catalysts, liquid crystals, or phospholipid membranes depend on molecular level dynamics and intermolecular interactions.
+A basic theme is to understand the role of mesoscopic structure on the properties of molecular systems.
+Many systems have structure on length scales large compare to molecules but small compared to macroscopic dimensions.
+The mesoscopic structures occur on distance scales of a few nanometers to a few tens of nanometers.
+The properties of systems, such as water in nanoscopic environments, room temperature ionic liquids, functionalized surfaces, liquid crystals, metal organic frameworks, water and other liquids in nanoporous silica, polyelectrolyte fuel cell membranes, vesicles, and micelles depend on molecular level dynamics and intermolecular interactions.
 Our ultrafast measurements provide direct observables for understanding the relationships among dynamics, structure, and intermolecular interactions.

 Bulk properties are frequently a very poor guide to understanding the molecular level details that determine the nature of a chemical process and its dynamics.
 Because molecules are small, molecular motions are inherently very fast.
 Recent advances in methodology developed in our labs make it possible for us to observe important processes as they occur.
 These measurements act like stop-action photography.
 To focus on a particular aspect of a time evolving system, we employ sequences of ultrashort pulses of light as the basis for non-linear methods such as ultrafast infrared two dimensional vibrational echoes, optical Kerr effect methods, and ultrafast IR transient absorption experiments.